 SEC.
-3.19 CONTRACT CHANGES - UNANTICIPATED AMENDMENTS
+3.12 CONTRACT CHANGES - UNANTICIPATED AMENDMENTS

 During the course of this contract, the contractor may be required to perform additional work.
 That work will be within the general scope of the initial contract.
-When additional work is required, the project director will provide the contractor a written description of the additional work and request the contractor to submit a firm time schedule for accomplishing the additional work and a firm price for the additional work.
+When additional work is required, the Director of Agriculture or their designee will provide the contractor a written description of the additional work and request the contractor to submit a firm time schedule for accomplishing the additional work and a firm price for the additional work.
 Cost and pricing data must be provided to justify the cost of such amendments per AS 36.30.400.